Australia - Continent for a Nation

 When we federated into one nation in 1901, the term ‘Head of state’ was relatively unknown.
 However, over the past fifty years it has been commonly used in new countries to describe the individual who wields power within the respective nation.
 The reason why there is some confusion over the use of this term in Australia is because our system is different from republics, because ours is a constitutional monarchy with a sovereign represented by a governor-general who also assumes independent powers under the constitution.

-If we are to use the term ‘head of state’ then the ‘sovereign’ head is the Queen, but once she has appointed a governor-general he assumes many of the duties of the monarch in the country and the Queen thereafter plays no further part in administrative affairs.
+If we are to use the term ‘head of state’ then the ‘sovereign’ head is the King, but once he has appointed a governor-general he assumes many of the duties of the monarch in the country and the King thereafter plays no further part in administrative affairs.
 However, it is the sovereign who appoints and, when petitioned by the prime minister, has the power to dismiss the governor-general.

-The prime minister advises the Queen of the person he wishes to nominate for governor-general, and it is convention that the Queen always accepts the nomination.
-It may reasonably be asked ‘Why do we need the Queen and why cannot the prime minister just nominate the governor-general himself?’
+The prime minister advises the King of the person he wishes to nominate for governor-general, and it is convention that the King always accepts the nomination.
+It may reasonably be asked ‘Why do we need the King and why cannot the prime minister just nominate the governor-general himself?’
 The reason, of course, is that if the prime minister was empowered to himself appoint and dismiss the governor-general it would make the governor-general subservient instead of supervisory, as is the case at present where the governor-general is allegiant to the crown and therefore to the people and not to any politician.

 Whilst it is practice for the monarch to accept the nomination of the prime minister, this does not mean that if a totally unsuitable nomination is made, it cannot be questioned.
 The procedure is a part of the checks and balances which make up our constitutional arrangements for the protection of the democracy of the people.